varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 var sns = new AWS.SNS();
 ```

 As mentioned before, embedding your credentials into the code might be easy, but it isn't safe.
-Have a look at the [official documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) to find a better way to store credentials.
+Have a look at the [config documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) to find a better way to store credentials.

-### Confirming the subscription
+### Confirming your subscription
 Great, now our call to `sns.subscribe` should work.
-A few milliseconds after we made it, our http server should receive a message, asking it to confirm the subscription.
-To process it, it's time to fill in the `handleIncomingMessage( msgType, msgData );` method from above.
+A few milliseconds after we've made it, our http server should receive a message, asking it to confirm the subscription.
+To process it, it's time to fill in the `handleIncomingMessage( msgType, msgData );` method from the http-server snippet.

 ```javascript
 function handleIncomingMessage( msgType, msgData ) {